MarkRobertson67/fullstack-takehome-challenge-backend/README.md

 ### [Prerequisites](#prerequisites)

-Node.js and npm: Ensure you have Node.js and npm installed.
-You can download and install them from nodejs.org.

-PostgreSQL: Install PostgreSQL on your machine.
-You can download and install it from postgresql.org.
+Ensure you have the following prerequisites installed on your machine:

+- **Node.js and npm:** Download and install from [nodejs.org](https://nodejs.org).
+- **ElephantSQL Database:** Sign up and create a database at [ElephantSQL](https://www.elephantsql.com) to obtain your database connection URL.
+Follow the instructions to set up the ElephantSQL database [here](https://docs.google.com/document/d/1XJq1FzFShWGnDTuVfvdtjQxH8IY3v-6jtBHjMK5_-7A/edit?usp=sharing).

 ### Clone the Repository